Kiveton Park crash: Police name three men killed in collision

 Peter Hall, the grandfather of Mason Hall, told the BBC on Monday that his grandson had only just turned 19 a few days before the crash and the family were "heartbroken".

 "We give him his birthday on Wednesday.
-The last words he said to me where 'I don't come to see you all that often granddad but I still love thee'," he said.
+The last words he said to me were 'I don't come to see you all that often granddad but I still love thee'," he said.

+The crash happened on Kiveton Lane, a short 40mph stretch of country road between the villages of Kiveton Park and Todwick.

+Friends and relatives of the three gathered at the scene to lay flowers on Monday.

 Dominic Beck, who represents the area on Rotherham Council, described the deaths as "devastating and shocking".